jessecambon/jessecambon.github.io/about.md

 permalink: /about/
 ---

-I'm a data scientist at [Booz Allen Hamilton](https://www.boozallen.com/) and the author of the [tidygeocoder R package](https://github.com/jessecambon/tidygeocoder).
-I maintain a loosely organized collection of R and Python code for data science projects which you can find [here](https://github.com/jessecambon/Data-Science-Codex).
+I'm a data scientist at [Booz Allen Hamilton](https://www.boozallen.com/) and the author of R package [tidygeocoder](https://github.com/jessecambon/tidygeocoder).
+I maintain a loosely organized collection of R and Python code for data science projects [in this GitHub repository](https://github.com/jessecambon/Data-Science-Codex) and you can reach me by email <a href="mailto:{{ site.author.email }}">here</a>.

-You can contact me at <a href="mailto:{{ site.author.email }}">{{ site.author.email }}</a>.
 R-related posts also appear on [R-Bloggers](https://www.r-bloggers.com/).
-This site is built with [Jekyll](https://jekyllrb.com/) and you can find the code on GitHub [here](https://github.com/jessecambon/jessecambon.github.io).
+This site is built with [Jekyll](https://jekyllrb.com/) and the [minima theme](https://github.com/jekyll/minima) and its Github repository is [here](https://github.com/jessecambon/jessecambon.github.io).